John Ortberg

-John Ortberg, Jr. (born May 5, 1957) is an American evangelical Christian author, speaker, and the former senior pastor of Menlo Church in Menlo Park, California, an ECO Presbyterian church with more than 4,000 members.
-Ortberg has published many books including the 2008 ECPA Christian Book Award winner When the Game is Over, It All Goes Back in the Box, and the 2002 Christianity Today Book Award winner If You Want to Walk on Water, You've Got to Get Out of the Boat.
-Another of his publications, The Life You've Always Wanted, has sold more than 500,000 copies as of 2008.
-On August 13, 2012, Ortberg's book Who Is This Man? debuted at #3 on the New Release chart at Amazon.com.
+John Carl Ortberg Jr. (born May 5, 1957) is an American evangelical Christian author, speaker, and pastor.
+He served as the senior pastor of Menlo Church in Menlo Park, California, an ECO Presbyterian church with more than 4,000 members, for 17 years.

+Ortberg has published many books; his 1997 The Life You've Always Wanted: Spiritual Disciplines for Ordinary People sold more than 500,000 copies as of 2008.
+Ortberg's 2002 If You Want to Walk on Water, You've Got to Get Out of the Boat was a Christianity Today Book Award winner, and the 2008 When the Game is Over, It All Goes Back in the Box was an ECPA Christian Book Award winner.
+Ortberg's Who Is This Man?: The Unpredictable Impact of the Inescapable Jesus (2012) debuted at #29 on Christian Book Expo's bestseller list in November 2012.

-Ortberg resigned from his position as pastor of Menlo Church in Summer 2020 after it was revealed that he had allowed one of his sons, John Ortberg III, to continue volunteering in working with minors at the church after the son had disclosed having experienced unwanted thoughts of attraction to minors.
-The allegations had arisen in late 2019, initially without identifying Ortberg's son as the volunteer in question.
+During the summer of 2020, Ortberg resigned as pastor of Menlo Church after an investigation disclosed that he had allowed his son, John III, to continue volunteer church work with minors after John III had disclosed having experienced unwanted thoughts of attraction to minors, allegations that had arisen in late 2019, initially without identifying the volunteer in question.

-Background
+Early life and education

-Ortberg was born in Rockford, Illinois.
-He earned his undergraduate degree from Wheaton College, and his M.Div. and Ph.D. in clinical psychology from Fuller Theological Seminary.
+Ortberg was born in Rockford, Illinois, and earned his undergraduate degree from Wheaton College, and his M.Div. and Ph.D. in clinical psychology from Fuller Theological Seminary.
 Ortberg has also studied at the University of Aberdeen, Scotland.

+Career

-From 1985 to 1990, he served as senior pastor at Simi Valley Community Church, and then from 1990 to 1994 at Horizons Community Church (now Baseline Community Church) in Claremont, California.
-Ortberg then moved from California to Illinois to serve as a teaching pastor at Willow Creek Community Church in South Barrington, Illinois until 2003, when he became the senior pastor at Menlo Park Presbyterian Church, a multi-campus church in Northern California.
+From 1985 to 1990, Ortberg served as senior pastor at Simi Valley Community Church, and then from 1990 to 1994 at Horizons Community Church (now Baseline Community Church) in Claremont, California.
+Ortberg then moved from California to Illinois to serve as a teaching pastor at Willow Creek Community Church in South Barrington, Illinois, until 2003, when he became the senior pastor at Menlo Park Presbyterian Church, a multi-campus church in Northern California.

-Ortberg's wife, Nancy, has also served as a pastor.
-They have three children: Laura, Daniel, and John III.
-Laura has written for The New York Times, New York Magazine, and BuzzFeed.
-Daniel M. Lavery is the founder, writer and editor of the now-defunct feminist humor blog The Toast and was the author of the "Dear Prudence" advice column for the Slate online magazine from November 2015 until May 2021.
-Their youngest, John III, known as Johnny, was an Ultimate Frisbee coach until late 2019.